Youth sport is growing rapidly around the world. In America, an estimated 45 million children and adolescents participate in organized sport 1

 What are some of the barriers to healthier eating?

-Researchers 4 have found that common barriers for athletes to healthy eating and meeting their nutritional requirements include:
+Common barriers to healthy eating and meeting the nutritional requirements for athletes include:

-While it may be tempting for parents to use fear about the risks of developing heart disease and osteoporosis in the future, this approach is not as strong a motivator long-term for young people as focusing on the positive benefits that eating well can have on growth, feeling energized, with sharper thinking, improved mood, better skin and hair health, sleep and physical performance
+Using fear about the risks of developing heart disease and osteoporosis in the future, is not a strong motivator of long-term eating changes for young people.
+Rather, we want to teach them the positive benefits that eating well now can have on growth, feeling energized, mental sharpness, quick thinking, improved mood, better skin and hair health, sleep, and physical performance.
+By taking a sport nutrition approach, active young people can learn how to enjoy improved performance now 9

 Who should teach sports nutrition?